joshuaptfan/KF2-drop-farm/README.md

 ## Virtual desktop version

 This modification of the original script will keep KF2 running continuously on the 2nd virtual desktop, so as to be less distracting to users.
-The script will give KF2 focus for as little time as possible, switching back to the 1st virtual desktop after every action. __Windows 10 is required.__
+The script will give KF2 focus for as little time as possible, switching back to the 1st virtual desktop after every action.

+KF2's display setting must be windowed or borderless. __Windows 10 is required.__

 # KF-SomeTestMap Launcher